A Tough Winter

 - Small part.
 He's the toddler that's given a few closeups here and there.
 Maltin & Bann list

 - Small part.
-He's the boy in shorts and knee socks that gets stuck to the floor.
+One of these is the boy in shorts and knee socks that gets stuck to the floor.
+The other is shown throwing snowballs and

 the animals: